broxus/octusbridge-solana-docs/README.md

 1. Load new round relays from `Everscale` to `Solana`.
 2. Transfer `Everscale` tokens from `Everscale` to `Solana`.
 3. Transfer `Solana` tokens from `Everscale` to `Solana`.
-   1. Transfer tokens from vault, when there is enough tokens on it.
+   1. Transfer tokens from vault, when there is enough funds.
-   2. Force pending withdraw, when it was not enough when withdraw occurred, but one has fulfilled the vault.
+   2. Force pending withdraw.
+The case when it was not enough on withdraw occurred, but someone has fulfilled the vault.
    3. Cancel pending withdraw.
    4. Add/Change bounty to pending withdraw.
    5. Fill pending withdraw, that has bounty reward for it.